 After Mr. Rogers had been long and straitly imprisoned, and lodged in Newgate among thieves, often examined, and very uncharitably entreated, and at length unjustly and most cruelly condemned by Stephen Gardiner, bishop of Winchester: the 4th of February, in the year of our Lord 1555, being Monday in the morning, he was suddenly warned by the keeper of Newgates's wife, to prepare himself for the fire; who, being then sound asleep, could scarce be awaked.
 At length being raised and awaked, and bid to make haste, Then said he, if it be so, I need not tie my points.
 And so was had down, first to bishop Bonner to be degraded: which being done, he craved of Bonner but one petition; and Bonner asking what that should be?
 Mr. Rogers replied, that he might speak a few words with his wife before his burning.
 But that could not be obtained of him.

 When the time came, that he should be brought out of Newgate to Smithfield, the place of his execution, Mr. Woodroofe, one of the sheriffs, first came to Mr. Rogers, and asked him, if he would revoke his abominable doctrine, and the evil opinion of the sacrament of the altar.
 Mr. Rogers answered that which I have preached I will seal with my blood.
 Then Mr. Woodroofe said, Thou art an heretic.
 That shall be known, quoth Mr. Rogers, at the day of judgment.—"Well, said Mr. Woodroofe, I will never pray for thee.
 But I will pray for you, said Mr. Rogers; and so was brought the same day, the 4th of February, by the sheriffs, towards Smithfield, saying the psalm Miserere by the way, all the people wonderfully rejoicing at his constancy with great praises and thanks to God for the same.
 And here, in the presence of Mr. Rochester, comptroller of the queen's household, sir Richard Southwell, both the sheriffs, and a great number of people he was burnt to ashes, washing his hands in the flame as he was burning.
 A little before his burning, his pardon was brought if he would have recanted; but he utterly refused it.
-He was the first martyr of all the blessed company that suffered in Mary's time that gave the first adventure upon the fire.
+He was the first martyr of all the blessed company that suffered in Queen Mary's time that gave the first adventure upon the fire.
 His wife and children, being eleven in number, ten able to go, and one sucking at her breast, met him by the way, as he went towards Smithfield: this sorrowful sight of his own flesh and blood could nothing move him but that he constantly and cheerfully took his death with wonderful patience, in the defence and quarrel of the gospel of Christ."